-For practice exercises, the student will be working on pre-existing course materials and also on their own TEL course/lesson materials.
-The final project will be the student completing one lesson of their own TEL course and presenting it to the instructor via WebEx.
+For practice exercises, the student will be working on pre-existing course materials and also on their own online course/lesson materials.
+The final project will be the student completing one lesson of their own online course and presenting it to the instructor via WebEx.

 - Blended Learning: A course that blends face-to-face interaction such as in-class discussions, active group work, and live lectures with typically web-based educational technologies such as online course cartridges, assignments, discussion boards, and other web-assisted learning tools.
 The degree to which the design of hybrid courses utilize traditional classroom and online learning environments varies, being largely dependent on the subject matter and overall nature of a course.
 Regardless of design, such courses may be expected to deliver instruction in both an asynchronous and synchronous manner, and are becoming increasingly prevalent in today’s society (Wikipedia Blended learning, accessed 10/22/13.)

 - Distance Education or Distance Learning: Distance Education/Learning occurs when students and their instructors are in different geographical locations and the instruction occurs on an electronic device, such as a computer or mobile phone.
 The learning can occur in a synchronous environment, in which all participants are connected at the same time or in an asynchronous environment, when participants are engaged in learning at different times.
 (The eLearning Coach Glossary of Online Learning Terms, accessed 6/18/15.)